WizUI/WuiDom/README.md

 Please note that this method is the preferred way to create new WuiDom elements.

 The createChild method takes an HTML tag name (such as 'input', 'label', 'div' or so forth) and a list of associated options.
-WUI created an underlying rootElement (discussed at length below) and appends the element as the last child element of the parent (caller) element.
+[WizUI] created an underlying rootElement (discussed at length below) and appends the element as the last child element of the parent (caller) element.

 An options element can contain numerous keys that are used by WuiDom to create the HTML element.